The Sins of Abusive Dishonesty within the Catholic Hierarchy–Five Case Studies

 What lessons can be learned from this dishonesty?

 During the course of the Second Vatican Council (1962-1965), free and open discussions gradually took hold among the assembled bishops once the curial grip on the Council was challenged.
 Within this aggiornamento that was endorsed by John XXIII, the bishops discovered how creative collaboration with each other and with the Holy Spirit served to chart a visionary program of collaborative pastoral renewal that received overwhelming approval by the assembled bishops.

 Once the bishops went home, however, the wisdom of free deliberations and collective decision making was quickly ignored by Paul VI.
 Before they went home, however, the bishops made plans for a tri-annual Synod of Bishops that would meet in order to further define and extend the pastoral renewal of Vatican II.
 Very quickly the curia took charge of the agenda of these Synods, and the popes who chaired them reduced them to becoming consultative rather than the deliberative bodies.
 The Synod of 1971 marked a turning point.
 Since then, the Synods meeting in Rome have been toothless tigers that have had no consequences for defining the key pastoral challenges facing the Church.
 Much less did these Roman Synods have any opportunity to examine and to reform practices that were dishonestly arrived at and that had caused Catholic an enormous amount of unnecessary suffering.

 Pope Francis indicated his intention to return to the vision of Vatican II.
-He has planned an ordinary Synod on the Family for 4-25 Oct 2015.
-Meanwhile he has mandated that an extraordinary Synod on the Family planned for 5-19 Oct 2014 would plan and do the preparatory work for the ordinary Synod a year later.
+He planned an ordinary Synod on the Family for 4-25 Oct 2015.
+Meanwhile he mandated that an extraordinary Synod on the Family planned for 5-19 Oct 2014 would do the planning and the preparatory work for the ordinary Synod that would come a year later.